 Irrawaddy Dolphin Facts

-- The truly fabulous, and also highly distinctive looking, Irrawaddy Dolphin, has an extremely disjointed population concentration.
+- The awesome Irrawaddy Dolphin is a both truly fabulous, and highly distinctive looking cetacean.
+Sadly, however, the creature also has an extremely disjointed population concentration.

-- Sir Richard Owen first identified this fascinating mammal in 1866, yet it was believed to be a member of another species.
+- Sir Richard Owen first identified this fascinating mammal back in 1866.
+But, at that time, the amazing creature was believed to be, and thus misidentified as, a member of another species.

-- Due to an extreme similarity in physical appearance, the two species were not recognized as separate and distinct until 2005.
+- This mistake occurred due to an extreme similarity in physical appearance between the mammals.
+As a result, the two species were not recognized as separate and distinct until 2005.

 - Because of its scattered population, scant numbers, and interactions with humans, the IUCN currently lists it as Endangered.